Bio-inspired decision making in robot swarms under biases: Results

 \subsubsection{Cohesion and symmetry breaking}

-A critical metric of collective decision-making is cohesion, which quantifies the extent of agreement within the swarm as the proportion of agents committed to the majority opinion.
-Stability analysis of the ODE models (Equations~\eqref{eq:ode:vm:generic} and~\eqref{eq:ode:ci:generic:1}-\eqref{eq:ode:ci:generic:2}) reveals that direct-switch dynamics always yield a single stable equilibrium (Supplementary Text 3).
+A critical metric of collective decision-making is cohesion, defined as the proportion of agents committed to the majority opinion.
+Stability analysis of the ODE models (Equations~\eqref{eq:ode:vm:generic} and~\eqref{eq:ode:ci:generic:1}-\eqref{eq:ode:ci:generic:2}) reveals that direct-switch dynamics always yield a single stable equilibrium (Supplementary Text ST3).
 This equilibrium shifts toward either option depending on the interplay between asocial dynamics $\eta$, the quality ratio $q = q_a/q_b$, and asocial bias $\eta_a$.

-Even for relatively low $\eta$, asocial bias $\eta_a$ can offset quality differences (ratio $q$) and cause decision deadlocks or weak majorities.
-The critical bias $\eta_a^*$ (black line in Figure~\ref{fig:bifpoint_antagonistic}) marks the point at which the majority opinion shifts between options (computed in the Supplementary Text 4).
-Around this threshold, the system has poor cohesion (light colours in Figure~\ref{fig:bifpoint_antagonistic}).
+Even for relatively low $\eta$, the asocial bias $\eta_a$ can offset quality differences and lead to decision deadlocks or weak majorities.
+The critical bias $\eta_a^*$ (black line in the last row of Figure~\ref{fig:hmapci}) marks the point at which the majority opinion shifts between options (computed in the Supplementary Text ST4).
+Around this threshold, the system exhibits poor cohesion.

 Cross-inhibition, by contrast, admits multiple equilibria that we study through the bifurcation diagrams of Figures~\ref{fig:density_synergetic} and~\ref{fig:density_antagonistic}.
-Direct switch reaches a stable majority for the optimal option only if option qualities differ, i.e., $q \ne 1$ and asocial dynamics are rare (Figure~\ref{fig:density_synergetic}D when $\eta \le 0.05$ or Figure~\ref{fig:density_synergetic}G when $\eta \le 0.1$); otherwise, the swarm remains in an indecisive state, with a similar number of robots committed to either option.
+Direct-switch reaches a stable majority for the optimal option only when option qualities differ ($q \ne 1$) and asocial dynamics are rare (Figure~\ref{fig:density_synergetic}D for $\eta \le 0.05$ and Figure~\ref{fig:density_synergetic}G for $\eta \le 0.1$); otherwise, the swarm remains in an indecisive state, with a similar numbers of robots committed to either option.
 On the other hand, cross-inhibition maintains high cohesion across a wide range of parameters, consistent with previous findings~\cite{zakir2022,reina_cross-inhibition_2023}.
 Even under strong asocial dynamics ($\eta \lesssim 0.4$ for noise type-1 and $\eta \lesssim 0.17$ for noise type-2), cross-inhibition breaks symmetry and drives the swarm toward a clear majority, regardless of $q$ or $\eta_a$.
-The marked contrast to the indecision often seen with direct-switch is clearly visible in the cohesion heatmaps of Figure~\ref{fig:hmapds}A.
+This contrast with the indecision often seen with direct-switch is clearly visible in the cohesion heatmaps of Figure~\ref{fig:hmapds}.